 This report summarizes data analyses conducted by the COVID-19 Behavioral Health Group's Impact & Capacity Assessment Task Force.
 These analyses assess the likely current and future impacts of the COVID-19 pandemic on mental health and potential for substance use issues among Washingtonians.

 Please note that this report is based on the most recent available data from various sources.
 As such, different sections may present information for different reporting periods.
-This report now includes data from three calendar years: 2019, 2020, and 2021.

 Key Takeaways